hlorenzi/mariokartbot/README.md

 itemboxes in order to spawn the item!
 Substitute `ITEM` for one of the
 following:
   - `b` **Banana Peel**: It's placed down on the track.
-When someone tries to use a command or just merely message the channel, there's a chance that they will slip on scattered banana peels.
+When someone tries to use a command or just merely messages the channel, there's a chance that they will slip on scattered banana peels.
   - `gs` **Green Shell**: It's an immediate-hit attack item.
 It targets any one of the users that messaged the channel recently, with the most recent